saz/puppet-rsyslog/README.md

 )
 ```

+### Positioning
+All rsyslog object types are positioned according to the default variables
 ### Formatting

 This module attempts to abstract rainerscript objects into data structures that can be handled easily within hiera, however there are clearly times when you need to add some more code structure around an object, such as conditionals.
 For simple code additions, the `template`, `action`, `input` and `global_config` object types support the optional parameter of `format` which takes Puppet EPP formatted template as a value, using the variable `$content` to signify the object itself.
 For example, to wrap an action in a simple conditional you could format it as